Unarmed1000/build-check/README_buildCheckDSM.md

 ## Overview

 `buildCheckDSM.py` visualizes C++ header dependencies as a **Dependency Structure Matrix (DSM)**, providing a comprehensive architectural view of your codebase.
 It identifies circular dependencies, analyzes layered architecture, and highlights high-coupling headers that may need refactoring.
+It also provides proactive improvement analysis to suggest high-impact refactorings.

-**Version**: 1.0.0
+**Version**: 1.2.0

 ## What is a Dependency Structure Matrix?